pandoralarm/pandoralarm/README.md

 <h2 align="center">Hi 👋!
-My name is Alan and I'm Ful-Stack Developer, from Indonesia</h2>
+My name is Alan and I'm a Full-Stack Developer, from Indonesia</h2>

 ###